Edgar-Donk/frothy-brew/docs/yiq_colour_picker/adding_colour_space.rst

     .. literalinclude:: ../examples/yiq/02yiq_colour_space.py

-We can now change 01basicyiq.py into 03yiqspaceadded.py whilst importing the image created from 02yiq_colourspace.py.
+Now change 01basicyiq.py into 03yiqspaceadded.py whilst importing the image created from 02yiq_colourspace.py.
 Add the function for a circle,
 insert the canvas for the colour space, together with its cursor - include the activeoutline option.
 See that it all fits together.

 Now start making the cursor interactive.
-As we are dealing with a square colour space there is no requirement for special functions to convert x,y to i,q and back again.
-When calling the cursor function door_bell, keep the y component at the current value, rather than 50 (which was used to draw the space).
+As we are dealing with a square colour space there is no requirement for special functions to convert x,y to I,Q and back again.
+When calling the cursor function door_bell, keep the Y component at the current value, rather than 50 (which was used to draw the space).
 Now add the binds for the cursor and their functions.

 Change the bind functions to reflect cartesian coordinates.
-Ensure the cursor stays inside the canvas, convert the x and y coordinates to the i and q values.
+Ensure the cursor stays inside the canvas, convert the x and y coordinates to the I and Q values.

 .. figure:: ../figures/yiq_space.webp
     :width: 310